You will not regret your decision to go international!

 please check the instructions from Financial Issues.

-The main application period for student exchange is at the end of February each year (last Friday before the Independent Study Week).
+The main application period for student exchange is in late February each year.
+This year it will be on February 21st, 2023.
+You can apply either for autumn or spring semester.
 After the February application round, the available places for the following spring can be applied for continuously until the 15th of September.
 Please note that some partner Universities have their application deadline early and thus you need to submit your nomination documents to VAMK international office well on time.

 It is important that you get familiar with the application process before you apply, so you know what to expect and when.
 Please remember to follow the deadlines for applying so there will be no surprises and both institutions, and also you, will have enough time to arrange your exchange abroad.